John M. Parker: Parker's record as governor

+Prior to the term of Parker the state had no continuous paved roads east to west or north to south crossing the entire state.
 In 1922, he sent the Federal Bureau of Investigation a message begging for help in fighting the Ku Klux Klan, which had grown so powerful in Louisiana that it not only controlled the northern half of the state but had kidnapped, tortured, and killed two people who opposed it.
+A law providing for free employment bureaus was also passed during Parker's time as governor.

 Post-gubernatorial years

-After his gubernatorial term ended, Parker devoted himself to his experimental farm at Bayou Sara near St. Francisville in West Feliciana Parish.
-In June 1929, he was named president of the Constitutional League of Louisiana, which was organized at the St. Charles Hotel in New Orleans to "save the state from Huey Long".
-State Senator Norris C. Williamson of East Carroll Parish became the vice-president of the 300-member group.
+After his gubernatorial term ended, Parker devoted himself to managing an experimental farm on his property at Bayou Sara near St. Francisville in West Feliciana Parish.
+In June 1929, he was named president of the 300-member strong "Constitutional League of Louisiana", which was organized at the St. Charles Hotel in New Orleans to "save the state from Huey Long"; State Senator Norris C. Williamson of East Carroll Parish was appointed as vice-president.

 Parker died in 1939 at the age of seventy-six in Pass Christian, Mississippi, east of New Orleans.
 He is interred at Metairie Cemetery in New Orleans.

 The 12,000-seat John M. Parker Agricultural Coliseum on the LSU campus is named in his honor.